Transfer money to Tunisia. Cheap and fast ways to make an international money transfer

-When you are looking to transfer money to Tunisia it's important that you calculate the total cost of your Malaysian Ringgit to Tunisian Dinar transfer.
-You'll want to pay attention to both the upfront fee the provider shows you as well as the MYR/TND exchange rate.
+You'll want to pay attention to both the upfront fee the provider shows you as well as the Malaysian Ringgit/Tunisian Dinar exchange rate.

-Often providers will claim to have low, or even no fees, but in reality they're hidden within the exchange rate.
-Right now, the MYR/TND interbank rate is 0.72214.
+Often providers will claim to be a cheap global money transfer provider, with low, or even no fees, but in reality they're hidden within the exchange rate.
+Right now, Malaysian Ringgit/Tunisian Dinar interbank rate is 0.67228.
 Whenever you compare fees for transferring money to Tunisia, it can pay off to look at the exchange rate they offer.

 For example, most traditional banks add a hidden markup to the exchange rate they offer you.
-If 1 MYR is 0.72214 TND, your bank can add a 3% exchange rate markup and give you a rate of 1 MYR = 0.7438 TND.
-Depending on how you set up your transfer this could mean that it would cost you more or your recipient could receive less.
+If 1 MYR is 0.67228 TND, your bank can add a 3% exchange rate markup and give you a rate of RM 1 = 0.69244 د.ت

 What is the fastest way to transfer money to Tunisia?